 We-Q enables teams to self measure 20 aspects of how effective and healthy their culture is.

-I am surprised that the most controversial question on the We-Q team culture test seems to be to what extent the team feel, ‘We make the World a Better Place’.
+I am surprised that the most controversial question on the We-Q team diagnostic tool seems to be to what extent the team feel, ‘We make the World a Better Place’.

 Ideas to change the world for the better